nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arc_SyncingRecommendation.md

 :warning:
 This guide presents an interim solution.
-We are working on a more user friendly implementation.
+We are working on a more user-friendly implementation.

 ## Before we can start